jhdrn/myra/README.md

         // unmounted (see 'Updating the state').
         onUnmount: ...,

-        // Any subscriptions (see 'Subscriptions' below)
-        subscriptions: ...,

         // The view of the component (see 'View' below)
         view: ctx => <p>{ctx.state}</p>
     })